Microsoft Teams and Cisco Webex: Building Bridges

 2 – Bot integration

 IFTTT (If This Then That) allows the collaboration of applications and devices.

 Through IFTTT, a rule or function is established for one device or app based on the action or behavior on another device or app.

 One example is syncing an Instagram account with Twitter so the photos display on Twitter rather than a link.

-In a business world, a similar process is followed when setting IFTTT for both Cisco and Microsoft.
-So, when a Webex Teams contact sends a text, the bot in Microsoft Teams also gets a notification.
+In the business world, a similar process is followed when setting IFTTT for both Cisco and Microsoft.
+So, when a Webex contact sends a text, the bot in Microsoft Teams also gets a notification.